 - Pain and stiffness with walking

 - Morning stiffness when taking that first step out of bed

 - Pain when walking barefoot

-Goldstein adds that a tight Achilles or calf muscles or improper footwear with not enough arch support may trigger plantar fibroma.
+Goldstein adds that a tight Achilles or calf muscles may trigger plantar fibroma.
 “Over time your plantar fascia may tighten up,” she says.

 A podiatrist may prescribe a topical medication to reduce the nodule size or give you a corticosteroid injection to help with the pain.
 They can also help fit you with custom orthotics to offload the pressure on the nodules.

 And, as Dr. Flynn notes, if all else fails and the mass continues to increase in size, surgery may be needed to remove it.
 But hopefully if you see a specialist and get help early on, that can be avoided.